tiagomhrd/mnl/README.md

 Let's take for example monomials in 2D.

-We can check the dimension of the polynomial space of any order
+One can check the dimension of the polynomial space of any order
 ```cpp
 #include "mnl.hpp"
 static_assert(mnl::PSpace2D::SpaceDim(0) == 1);  // {1}